YunHsiao/Crysknife/README.md

 If we only want to temporarily remove the patches from all files under `Engine/Source/Runtime/Engine`:

-* `Setup.sh -C --if Runtime/Engine` (To un-patch source files)
+* `Setup.sh -C -i Runtime/Engine` (To un-patch source files)
-* `Setup.sh --if Runtime/Engine` (To re-apply patches)
+* `Setup.sh -i Runtime/Engine` (To re-apply patches)

 ### Porting To A Completely Different Engine Base

 * `Setup.sh`
 * Resolve potential conflicts by either adjust the `--content-tolerance` parameter or inspecting the reference diff HTML & manually patch in (remember the comment guards)
 * `Setup.sh -G`
 * A new set of patches matching the current engine version will be generated and ready to be committed